dbvis-ukon/LLMSurver/README.md

 ## Architecture and Starting

-The applications is dockerized and consists of two connected Docker containers:
+The application is dockerized and consists of two connected Docker containers:

 * Frontend: The React frontend contains all graphical content and GUI elements
-* Backend: The backend component is composed of a Python fastAPI application used to store and retrieve data, interact with the LLMs and run computionally heavy processes
+* Backend: The backend component is composed of a Python fastAPI application used to store and retrieve data, interact with the LLMs and run computationally heavy processes

-The data is stored in a SQLite database in `backend/survey.db`.
+The data is stored in an SQLite database in `backend/survey.db`.

 To start the application, a system with Docker installed and an internet connection is required.
 With the following command, the system can be started: